 Execute on the cartesian point of line dispensing.
 Line speed may be too fast to dispense on the right angel and becoming an arc.
-In order to do so by adding Blend Point, it will slow down the speed before going to the right angel, and shoot out a perfect motion of cartesian point.
+In order to do so by adding Blend Point, it will slow down the speed before going to the right angle, and dispense a perfect motion of cartesian point.

-Method: Add function Blend Point after Line Passing to slow down the speed on the turning point.
+Method: Add function Blend Point after Line Passing command at same location to slow down the speed on the turning point.